 - Prices ending in 9.
 For example, .09, .49, or .99 - you’re paying full price on your pet food and supplies.

 - Prices ending in 7.
 For example, .07, .27, .97 - these are your “Reduced to Clear” prices and your best bet.
 Often times these products are clearly marked as “Clearance” but not always so make sure to pay close attention so a clearance deal doesn’t pass you by.

 Another retailer where I had success cracking the code was at Pier 1 Imports.
 Thanks to a helpful employee I was able to decipher the price code structure and what you need to know to get the best deal possible.
 Here is how it breaks down at Pier 1:

 - Prices ending in .95, .00 - these two ending prices mean you’re paying full retail price.
 Often times they label items and leave off the .00 and just price it at $8.
 See above picture as an example.

-- Prices ending in .98, .95, .48 - here is where you’ll find your savings.
-These three ending prices all signify clearance items.
+- Prices ending in .98, .48 - here is where you’ll find your savings.
+Both of these two ending prices signify clearance items.
 I was not able to determine if one of these provides better savings than the others.

 Thanks to loyal reader Chris for dropping the 411 on the pricing system at Sam’s Club.
 Here is what you need to know: